gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 This provides a nice interface to extend an object if you want to change a couple values from the defaults.

-## How Much Shadowing is too Much Shadowing?
+## How much shadowing is too much shadowing?

-If you find yourself shadowing a large number of components in a particular theme it might make sense to fork and modify the theme instead.
-The official themes support this pattern using a set of `-core` parent themes. `gatsby-theme-blog` relies on `gatsby-theme-blog-core` so you can fork `gatsby-theme-blog` (or skip it completely) to render your own components without having to worry about dealing with any of the page creation or data sourcing logic.
+If you find yourself shadowing a large number of components in a particular theme, it might make sense to fork and modify the theme instead.
+The official Gatsby themes support this pattern using a set of `-core` themes.
+For example, `gatsby-theme-blog` relies on `gatsby-theme-blog-core` so you can fork `gatsby-theme-blog` (or skip it completely) to render your own components without having to worry about dealing with any of the page creation or data sourcing logic.